Can I advertise on Manhattan Nest?

 Where do you thrift?
 How do you find great things for cheap?

 It’s really just about luck, timing, an iron will, and a willingness to dig.
 I really don’t recommend any specific places.
-Just find a few spots you like, go often, and eventually something good might turn up.
+Just find a few spots you like that are convenient, go often, and eventually something good might turn up.
 NYC is just not a kind place to the thrifty, I hate to tell you.

 Otherwise, Craigslist.
 Same rules—stick with it and eventually you’re bound to find something good.

-Where is [insert anything in my apartment here] from?
+Where is [insert anything I own here] from?

 Where is your sofa from?
 Do you like it?

 It’s the KARLSTAD sofa from IKEA in Sivik Dark Grey.
-It’s held up really well over the last couple years and you can’t beat the price.
+It’s held up really well over four years and the price is unbeatable.
+I’d absolutely buy it again!

 What kind of dog is Mekko?
 What kind of dog is Linus?
 Where did they come from?